 COVID, and the associated lockdowns, accelerated a trend that was already in motion.
 That is, the desire to conduct our finances in the same way we conduct everything else – online and in our own time.

-From tapping your card to buy a coffee, to transferring your share of the dinner to the bill payer, to catching an Uber with the fee taken automatically from your payment card, we are all getting mighty used to the convenience and speed of the fintech developments in our life.
+From tapping your card to buy a coffee, to transferring your share of the dinner to the bill payer, to catching an Uber with the fee taken automatically from your payment card, we are all increasingly more comfortable with the convenience and speed of the fintech developments in our life.

 Gen X, the straddle generation of technology, has become heavily reliant on tech – let alone the Ys and Zs that have known no other world!
 These days, the notion of filling in paper forms and waiting weeks for it to be processed are quickly becoming things of the past for many industries.